HangerAmber/SafetyFlip/docs/PAPER_ALIGNMENT.md

 SafetyFlip-Test contains **500 pairs** and is an internal diagnostic (A.1, p.
 14).
 SRR and BMR from this set must be distinguished from public OOD HarmBench, XSTest, and MT-Bench results.
 The external BeaverTails subset is a separate check.
 SRR is conditional on safe-redirection applicability and must not be compared directly across the two distributions (A.11, p.
 20).

 Table 2 reports three-seed SafetyFlip values of ASR `6.51 ± 0.12`, OR `2.10 ± 0.20`, and MT-Bench `7.85 ± 0.03`; it does not define whether ± means a standard deviation, standard error, or interval.
 Website examples and plots are either attributed paper values or explicitly illustrative content.

-## Details awaiting clarification

-- Table 7 (p.
-15) counts 8,000 accepted **pairs**, while §4.3 (p.
-8) refers to 8k **examples**.
-Batch units and exact records require the released manifest.
-- Eq.
-1 uses a non-strict threshold symbol, whereas A.3 specifies `>0.8`.
-The reference gate follows the explicit implementation description.
-- Annotation-first supervision is specified, but the mechanism for annotation-free decoding is not.
-Generating an annotation and hiding it would still add inference work.
-- Figure 5 (p.
-18) has plot legends that do not match its caption's metrics.
-No approximate scaling series is presented as exact data in this release.
-- The claim of an ASR drop of at least 45 percentage points at every scale (p.
-18) conflicts with Table 10's 72B change, 42.5→3.8.
-Tables are used for numerical comparisons.

-See [Reproducibility](REPRODUCIBILITY.md) for release boundaries and [Migration](MIGRATION.md) for corrections to the earlier scaffold.